-All violations above are enforced accumulative throughout an athlete's high school career.
+^{} All violations above are enforced accumulative throughout the athlete's current school year.

-All student athletes begin their high school eligibility with no offenses and no initial grade requirements until the completion of their first semester.

-Any athlete who is under suspension when his/her season is completed is not eligible for postseason recognition or a team letter.
+- All student athletes begin their high school eligibility with no offenses and no initial grade requirements until the completion of their first semester. - Any athlete who is under suspension when his/her season is completed is not eligible for postseason recognition or a team letter.